-Why I love Peony Bushes
+Why I love Peony Plants

 They are beautiful.
 They have been around for thousands of years.
 Peonies are highly fragrant, with very large flowers making for a fabulous cut flower.
 Once established, they grow effortlessly, coming back to the garden year after year.
 Okay, the flowers don’t last all summer, and after they bloom, a nice rainstorm can knock them over.
 Still, a little staking and early cutting can take care of both of these problems.